X

-The story of the environmental impact of 3 types of shopping bag - single use carrier bags, high street plastic bag and reusable bags.
+What's the environmental impact of the most common shopping bag materials?
+Comparing single-use carrier bags, high street plastic bags and reusable bags.

 "Like a house made of straw they are flimsy & easily blown away".